cgbosse/Udacity-Proj05-Travel_App/documentation/UDACITY_Project_Rubric.md

 ### Testing

--[] Check if Jest has been installed and npm run test script is implemented to run Jest.
+-[x] Check if Jest has been installed and npm run test script is implemented to run Jest.
--[] There should be at least one test for the express server.
+-[x] There should be at least one test for the express server.
--[] There should be at least one test for the application javascript client.
+-[x] There should be at least one test for the application javascript client.

 ### Offline capabilities